 14. Galápagos Islands (Ecuador)

 The Galápagos Islands are the place where Darwin came up with most of his theory and are also one of the top places around the world to dive with hammerheads.
-These odd creatures along with many other pelagic species visit the Galápagos year-round.
+These odd creatures, along with many other pelagic species, visit the Galápagos year-round.
 However, many believe the best hammerhead shark action takes place between January and May.
 Jump on a liveaboard to the north islands of Darwin and Wolf to dive with schools of hundreds of hammerheads and Galapagos sharks.

 15. Malpelo Island (Colombia)